One of the first questions we're often asked by schools launching a new website is: “how do we move the website over?”

 If your old website wasn’t connected to Google Analytics, you could survey your community to ask them what they liked and didn’t like about the old site, and the pages they found most useful.
 While this data may be more subjective than Google Analytics, it will help you determine which website pages definitely stay, and which ones definitely go.

-In addition to website usage data, your district will likely also have some new strategic priorities, such as improved mobile communications or alumni engagement.
+In addition to website usage data, your school or district will likely also have some new strategic priorities, such as improved site design or engaging prospective families.
 Because of this, there is never a one-to-one relationship between the old site and the new site — and you can’t be afraid to let go of content that doesn’t align with your new priorities.

-In one case, we’ve seen a district with 13 schools move from 40,000 pages to 16,000 pages to less than 5,000 pages over the course of three redesigns.
+In one migration project, we’ve seen a district with 13 schools move from 40,000 pages to 16,000 pages to less than 5,000 pages over the course of three redesigns.

-Once you’ve taken the time to review your data and discuss strategic priorities, you’ll want to build a new sitemap.
+Once you’ve taken the time to review your data and discuss strategic priorities, you’ll want to build a new sitemap with your design team.
 The new sitemap will be the backbone of your new site’s user experience.
 This new sitemap will drive which content you move over, which content you scrap completely, and what new content will need to be created.

 Once you have the foundation laid, you’re going to want to create a plan as to how everything will actually get from your old site to your new site.
 Now it is important to answer questions like: